Compliance as Code: A Developer's Guide to Automated Compliance

 "title": "Information Security Policy v3.2",

-"access_level": "public"
+"access_level": "public",

 }'

-# Upload the actual file
+# Then upload the file contents

 curl -X PUT "$ORBIQ_BASE_URL/documents/{document_id}/file" \